kwstanths/billy-the-game/README.md

 # billy-the-game
 Billy the game is a personal project to create an open world 2D game, by using C++, OpenGL and other similar libraries to ease development.
-The main goal is to learn basic rendering techniques, physics, memory management, data structures, engine development and anything else that might be used in the development of a game, featuring:
+The main goal is to learn rendering techniques, physics, memory management, data structures, engine development and anything else that might be used in the development of a game.
+While the main goal is in 2D, the core features are in 3D, and I spend a considerable amount of time developing for 3D.
+Featuring:

 In Graphics with OpenGL:
 - Reading models through assimp
 - Rendering with Phong shading (Point/Directional/Spot lights), one diffuse texture, and one specular map
 - Deferred and forward rendering queues
+- Instancing
 - Shadows with cascaded shadow maps
 - View frustum culling and occlusion queries
 - Screen Space Ambient Occlusion